Demnity/spatial_computing/webpage/docs/a4_forming/a4_forming_product.md

 ## Forming the first model

-The first model is created by using the first tileset and the final mesh (all agents combined).
+The model is created by using the first tileset and the final mesh (all agents combined).
 The result looks like this:

 <img src="/img/a4_3.1.png"width="700">